Home β€Ί Forums β€Ί ARTICLES AND STORIESβ€ΊDietβ€Ί Is Fruit Sugar Just as Bad as Added Sugar?

 Reply

-Beau β€’ 2 weeks ago
+Beau β€’ 2 months ago

 Studies show that high added sugar intake is linked to obesity, insulin resistance and heart disease while fruit intake is associated with lower risk of chronic diseases